leanprover-community/lean4-samples/Functors/readme.md

 ```lean
 #eval [1,2,3].map (λ x => toString x) -- ["1", "2", "3"]
 ```
-Here you converted a list of natural numbers (Nat) to a list of strings where the lambda function here used `toString` to do the transformation of each element.
+Here we converted a list of natural numbers (Nat) to a list of strings where the lambda function here used `toString` to do the transformation of each element.
 Notice that when we apply `map` the "structure" of the object remains the same, in this case the resulting List is the same size.